evidentlyai/evidently/docs/book/README.md

 * [User guide: how to run reports](tests-and-reports/get-reports.md)
 * [Reference: available metrics and metric presets](reference/all-metrics.md)

-# 3. Monitors: real-time ML monitoring.
+# 3. Monitors: real-time ML monitoring

 *Note: this functionality is in early development and subject to an API change*.